 Dogezer is a New Generation Platform for Entrepreneurs, Software Engineers, UI\UX Designers, Artists, Salespersons, Marketing Specialists and all other individuals involved in the creation, promotion, and support of software products of any kind.
 Dogezer connects these individuals allowing them to collaborate on the products they believe in, and collectively share the fruits of their labor.

 Dogezer enables entrepreneurs to form and manage their software development teams without the need for outside funding.
-Dogezer effectively helps team members become product investors through the investment of their time and labor into the product.
+Dogezer effectively helps team members to become product investors through the investment of their time and labor into the product.
 Dogezer will allow individual contributors to break through the “glass ceiling” and become co-founders/early investors of innovative companies, with a minimal risk.

 Dogezer integrates the functionality of tools that are similar to GitHub, Jira, Slack, Google Docs, and UpWork in one common ecosystem.
 Dogezer provides everything needed to run a virtual software development company, including Dogezer’s financial system.
 Such financial system can work with traditional payment mediums, cryptocurrencies or be used to generate project specific currency.
 Individuals executing a project can be paid using project specific currency, which is convertible to a share in the specific project’s success, implementing the “Your team is Your investor” concept.